-CALA members are committed to a strong, responsive, and vibrant Assisted Living environment.
-With this in mind, CALA regularly collaborates with legislators, regulators, issue experts, and other stakeholders to establish new policies, revise out-of-date laws, and bring clarity to existing rules governing care and services in Assisted Living.
-The following are a few of CALA’s efforts impacting the resident experience and the strength of the Assisted Living model of care.
+CALA members are committed to a responsive and vibrant resident experience.
+With this in mind, CALA regularly collaborates with legislators, regulators, issue experts, and other stakeholders to establish new policies, revise out-of-date laws, and bring clarity to existing rules governing care and services in Assisted Living, Memory Care, and Continuing Care Retirement Communities.
+The following are a few of CALA’s efforts impacting the resident experience and the strength of these models of care.

 State Oversight Supported